If you have any questions about how IA uses your personal data, you can contact IA via firstname.lastname@example.org or by post via:

 - To be able to deal with any complaints and disputes about our services (a, b and c: to defend rights, to maintain and improve existing relationships by means of proper handling of complaints, to improve the quality of our services).

 - To maintain contact and communicate with you (a, b, c: the interest in bringing IA’ services to the attention of existing clients).

 - To handle your job application, more specifically:

 - Recruitment and selection

 - Assessment of suitability for a position with IA

 - Internal checks and business security service

 - Improving our job application procedure

-- Analysing and reporting on questions, comments and complaints
+- Analyzing and reporting on questions, comments, and complaints

 - Regulatory compliance and compliance with court orders